78lab/ionic-starter-kit/README.md

 Join [#ionic-starter-kit](https://gitter.im/78lab/ionic-starter-kit) chatroom on Gitter to stay up to date.

-#Why?
+#Introduction

+Ionic-starter-kit is for new ionic developers.

+If you try to start your first ionic project, you are more then welcome.

-There are some issues to fix before you start ionic project.
+Before you start an ionic project, there are some issues to fix.

-This project helps you don't waste time to try to find and fix yourself.
+This project helps you don't waste time to try to find them.

-This project dosen't include any theme or ui framework.

-Feed free to use other starters or themes after use this.
+Since the kit dosen't include any theme or ui-kit, Feed free to use other starters or themes after use this.